 - postural problems due to pregnancy, sports injury, driving or work strain, or digestive issues

 Therapist can also detect conditions that are not treatable through the method, to refer patients to other specialists.
 Physical examination:

-The examination may take 1 to 2 hours.
+The examination may take some time.